-Other certifications around the world include Ecocert, the EU green leaf symbol, US Department of Agriculture Quality Assurance International mark and NaTrue, although each will have slightly different standards.
+Other certifications around the world include Ecocert, the EU green leaf symbol, US Department of Agriculture Quality Assurance International (QAI) mark and NaTrue, although each will have slightly different standards.

 When it comes to shower gels and body washes, however, it’s important to note that key ingredients such as water and some minerals (salt, clay) cannot be certified organic as they are sourced from the earth rather than grown or harvested.
-The Cosmos Organic certification allows for this but not all standards do, and the Cosmos Natural logo means means a product may not be organic but is 95 per cent+ natural.
+The Cosmos Organic certification allows for this but not all standards do, and the Cosmos Natural logo means means a product may not be organic but is 95-plus per cent natural.

 Here, we’ve tried to provide as much information about the products tested as possible.
 You can be sure that anything recommended is, if not wholly certified, then at least natural, cruelty free, free of the most controversial chemicals and with a decent proportion of organic ingredients.
 We’ve also looked at price, and, of course, how effective and pleasant to use the product is.